 Although the concept of Advanced Analytics has been trending for many years, many organizations today still struggle in really understanding its meaning, envisioning the opportunities and embracing a successful implementation.

-"Advanced analytics does not need to be as complex as it sounds and does not only suit big organizations.
-With the right supporting technology, any analyst can now – without programming – leverage an entire toolbox to analyze big data sets and build models."- Bart Van Der Vurst, AA & Big Data Architect
+"Advanced analytics does not need to be as complex as it sounds and does not only suit big organizations.- Bart Van Der Vurst, AA & Big Data Architect

 We use software providers such as SAP, IBM and Microsoft to abstract and host the infrastructure technology and to ensure scalability.
 The key advantage of the latter systems is the ability to first, get started in minutes without the need for any significant investment and second, the ability to add our own tools if needed (e.g., R, python, spark).

 For many organizations, there is hesitation to get started: there is the bias that its new, sounds very complex and must be very expensive.
 In above paragraphs, we hope we clarified that it doesnt have to be: its accessible for small and medium companies as well, doesnt require a big investment and will bring added-value.

 As such, our belief is that its important to go step-by-step and to start with a tangible, measurable but simple use-case (i.e., a proof of concept).
 This allows the organization to learn and to grasp the output/ROI that advanced analytics can bring.
 As the organization gains confidence, the organization can proceed in making a choice in technology, applying more complex algorithms, running more use-cases.
 Along the full learning and implementation cycle, element61 offers to support to design a roadmap, help you get started, co-develop a proof of concept (POCs) and integrate within your existing BI system.

 more information on our Advanced Analytics offerings.